officeofjane/pcdhk-planning-2019/README.md

 Unit 11C, Golden Sun Centre\
 59-67 Bonham Strand West, Sheung Wan

-### About PCD
-Processing Community Day HK is a one-day event to bring together a community of artists, coders, educators and students.
-It is part of an annual global event started by a group at MIT in the US in 2017.

 ### Sessions
 - _An Intro to Creative Coding with p5.js_ with Jane Pong
 - _Getting Physical: Processing and Arduino_ with Cheuk Wing Nam